 Making a fire

-• All fires are forbidden when grass or forest fire warnings are in effect.
+• All fires are forbidden when wildfire warning is in effect.
 Check local media, at visitor centres, or online at ilmatieteenlaitos.fi to ensure it’s safe to have a campfire.

-• When a forest or a grass fire warning is in effect, fire is only allowed at covered campfire sites that have a chimney or flue.
+• When a wildfire warning is in effect, fire is only allowed at covered campfire sites that have a chimney or flue.
 A fire can be also lit in fireplaces at wilderness and other huts.

 • Always use extreme caution when handling fire.
 The one who lights the fire is always responsible for its safety.
 Please note that making a fire at campfire sites can be banned locally.